ZairGitHub/Bomberman-LBP2/README.md

 This menu simply displays an interface which communicates the button mapping for the main gameplay section of the game.
 As the player moves through these menus, the positioning of the menu title header will shift either right or left to signify a forward or backward movement in menu progression.

 This menu previously featured additional button inputs that allowed for a more experimental style of play where the effects of special bombs could be chained together.
-After receiving user complaints for overcomplicating the control scheme of what is supposed to be a relatively simple game, these commands have since been compressed into a single input which faithfully only permits the use of one type of special bomb at any given time.
+After receiving user complaints for overcomplicating the control scheme of what is supposed to be a relatively simple game, these commands have since been compressed into a single input.
+This compressed command faithfully restricts the use of special bombs so that only one type can be used at any given time.

 ### INFORMATION Menu